Projects & joint-ventures

 Michelin is conducting a three-year project in Sri Lanka as part of its efforts to transform the natural rubber industry towards sustainability.

-This public-private partnership brings together the French Ministry of the Economy and Finance, the Sri Lankan Ministry of Plantations, Ksapa, an NGO coordinating this initiative on the ground and Michelin’s Sri Lankan subsidiary.
+This public-private partnership brings together the French Ministry of the Economy and Finance, the Sri Lankan Ministry of Plantations, Ksapa, an NGO coordinating this initiative on the ground, and Michelin Lanka, the Group’s subsidiary based in Sri Lanka.

 https://i.ytimg.com/vi/P0CoCq9IJVs/hqdefault.jpg